szoftveres/RF_Microwave/Amplifier/balanced/README.md

 ![lnasim](lnasim.png)

-The achieved gain is somewhat lower than the gain of the individual amplifiers, mostly due to the lossy PCB material.
+The achieved gain of the balanced amplifier is somewhat lower than that of the individual amplifiers, mostly due to PCB loss.

 ![vna](vna.jpg)